allenerocha/pysky/README.rst

 User Defined
 ------------
-To change the location of the saved images, you can add:
+To change the location of the saved images, you can add the following line to the ``user_prefs.cfg`` file:

 ``slideshow_dir=``